datacamp/authoring/docs/mobile/development.md

 mobile-teach preview /path/to/lesson-file.yml
 ```

-You can then open a web browser to `http://localhost:8080`.
-Open the browser
+You can then open a web browser (we recommend Firefox version 58 or later) to
+`http://localhost:8080`.
+Open the browser tools (`Command-Option-i` for Firefox)
-tools (usually `Command-Option-j`) and click the phone icon to simulate a phone
+and click the phone icon to simulate a phone view port.
+You can even specify
-view port.
-You can even specify which phone you want to simulate (eg iPhone,
+which phone you want to simulate (eg iPhone, Nexus, Galaxy, etc) by clicking the
-Nexus, Galaxy, etc).
-If you are having trouble finding these browser tools, we
-recommend updating Firefox to at least version 58.0.
+bar at the top of the viewport and selecting a device model.
+We recommend
+previewing on the smallest phone supported by DataCamp for Mobile - the iPhone
+SE.

 The simulator preview will update in real time as you make changes to your
-content.
+content, so try setting it up side by side with your content and editing in
+real-time!
+Note that although the real mobile app will randomize possible
+answers in every exercise, the preview will always place the correct answer(s)
+first, so that it's easy to power through a lesson for testing purposes.

+A known upstream bug in the React framework prevents datasets from rendering in
+tabs on the mobile preview.
+Don't worry - these will render properly on a real
+mobile device.

 ## Release